vertigo-web/vertigo/docs/TUTORIAL.md

 Vertigo uses a built-in web server which supports server-side rendering.
 This makes simple pages work even if the browser have JavScript turned off.

-After seeing message `Listening on 127.0.0.1:4444` you can point your browser to `http://127.0.0.1:4444/` to see the "Hello frontend world" message.
+After seeing message `listening on: 127.0.0.1:4444` you can point your browser to `http://127.0.0.1:4444/` to see the "Hello frontend world" message.
 The page should update automatically when the code gets edited.

 ## 4. Initial code description